Sj$\ddot{\text{o}}$qvist quantum geometric tensor of finite-temperature mixed states: Acknowledgments

 \section{Acknowledgments}

-H.G. was supported by the National Natural Science Foundation of China (Grant No. 12074064).
+H.G. was supported by the National Natural Science Foundation of China (Grant No. 12074064) and the Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0301904).
 X. Y. H. was supported by the Jiangsu Funding Program for Excellent Postdoctoral Talent (Grant No. 2023ZB611).
 C.C.C. was supported by the National Science Foundation under Grant No. PHY-2310656.